 Absolutely!
 Many reverse mortgage borrowers choose to continue making payments to lower their loan balance, just like a traditional mortgage.
 A reverse mortgage allows homeowners the option to make monthly payments to avoid any stress if you can’t pay your mortgage payment.
 Just like a traditional mortgage, you still pay separate property taxes and insurance.

 Yes.
 This is the most common misconception about reverse mortgages.
 The purpose of any mortgage, including a reverse mortgage, is to facilitate homeownership.
 You only need to follow the loans terms and make your other payment obligations.
 Your heirs will still inherit your home.
 Just like if you had a traditional mortgage, they can sell the home and keep the equity, or take on a new mortgage to keep your home in the family.

 Your estate, including financial assets, possessions and additional property, are not affected by your reverse mortgage whatsoever.

 During your initial financial assessment, one of our loan specialists will explain which homeowner expenses are not included in a reverse mortgage.
-For instance, your property taxes and home insurance are separate from your home loan, and home repairs and maintenance are also separate costs.
-However, the proceeds you receive from your home equity can help with home remodeling and repairs.
+The proceeds you receive from your home equity can help with home remodeling and repairs.
 The funds may even help you sustain a comfortable lifestyle so you don’t need to use your retirement savings early on in your retirement.
 Remember, your equity funds are tax-free!1

 HECM reverse mortgages have options for borrowers who may have trouble with paying for homeowners insurance and property taxes.
 If you have any concerns, one of our licensed loan specialists can explain these options.